Adnanbd/Qtec_task/README.md

 ## 📖  QTEC TASK
-- A simple comic reading app using REST API with Flutter.
+- A simple app to search product & see details of a product.

 ## 🌈 Features